tronkko/arkki/README.md

 # arkki
-Arkki is a client-server backup solution for Linux that aims to store files
+Arkki is a client-server backup solution for Linux.
+Arkki stores files:

   * Encrypted,
   * Stored off-site, and